ippontech/blog-usa/posts/hands-on-guide-to-migrating-postgres-with-pglogical-and-aws-dms.md

 select pg_is_wal_replay_paused();
 ```

 In earlier versions of Postgres, the *write ahead log* was called the *xlog*, which loosely means "transaction log".
 Version 10 of postgresql saw the name changed to the `wal_log`.
 The `wal_log` stands for write ahead log and is a core concept in database replication, not just for postgresql either.
 I highly recommend reading up on the `wal_log` as it is pivotal to understanding how and why this migration method works and the underlying mechanism behind it.
-More information regarding the write ahead log and postgresql interanl operations can be found [in the docs](https://www.postgresql.org/docs/9.6/wal.html).
+More information regarding the write ahead log and postgresql internal operations can be found [in the docs](https://www.postgresql.org/docs/9.6/wal.html).

 Note: Now that the read replica is paused, it will begin storing `xlogs` or `wal_logs` on disk.
 Be sure to monitor your database system to ensure that storage does not run out!
 If you start to run out of storage space, you can change where the logs are stored by editing the `postgresql.conf` file and performing a config reload.
 If you are facing a disaster scenario and just need to free up space as fast as possible, then proceed to drop the logical replication slots on the source database.
 This will cause you to have to start back from step 1 if you are following this guide.